 Do you think your hot rod handles pretty well?
-Put it to the test on the QA1/Vette Magazine autocross course.
+Put it to the test on the QA1 autocross course.
 The autocross is a low speed competition designed to highlight the handling, acceleration and braking of your ride.
-The wide sweepers, tight hairpins, chicanes and slalom sections of the course will keep your adrenaline pumping from start to finish.
-See below for classes, rules and safety requirements!
+The wide sweepers, tight hairpins, chicanes, and slalom sections of the course will keep your adrenaline pumping from start to finish.
+The autocross package also includes a second autocross that will be setup at the NCM Motorsports Park skidpad.
+See below for, classes rules and safety requirements!

 **See tire and helmet description in rules